cs1302uga/cs1302-api-app/APPENDIX_API.rst

-* Since the outermost portion of the response is an array of objects, you will need to use ``ClassName[].class`` instead of ``ClassName.class`` when using Gson's ``fromJson`` method, assuming ``ClassName`` is the name of the class used to model each object in the array::
+* Since the outermost portion of the response is an array of objects, you will need to use ``ClassName[].class`` instead of ``ClassName.class`` when using Gson's ``fromJson`` method.
+Assuming ``Breed`` is the name of the class used to model each object in the array::

     public class BreedImage {